 Overview on Vendor Registration

-In order to purchase products or services from a vendor, the vendor must be registered with CSU Stanislaus.
+In order to purchase products or services from a vendor, the vendor must be registered with Stanislaus State.
 For assistance see "How to Register As a Vendor"

 Overview on Different Types of Purchase Transactions

 The CSU has a systemwide contract with OfficeMax to be used when purchasing office supplies.

 - Low dollar amount: The Procurement Card (PCard) should be used as the first option for low dollar (under $500) purchases (purchases that are not restricted and fall within the purchasers transaction limit).
 No value is added by involving Buyers in the process and less work for staff.
 PCard holder makes the purchase and submits invoices with a monthly PCard Statement.